Tanner/Daft-Man/README.md

 ![Gameplay GIF](Gameplay.gif)

+### Idea
+The goal of the game is to move the bro around to collect the number of rupees for each level while avoiding fire and the evil foes.

+You gain rupees by blowing up the bricks using bombs.

+#### Controls
+Arrow keys to move around.
+Space for bomb dropping.

 ## Credit
 I don't claim ownership of any of the resources, i.e. sprites, sounds, or music files, included herein.